-4. To re-elect Mr. Lee Wee Yong who shall retire in accordance with article 112 of the Company's articles of association and being eligible, has offered himself for re-election.
+4. To re-elect Datuk Edward Lee Ming Foo, JP who shall retire in accordance with article 112 of the Company's articles of association and being eligible, has offered himself for re-election.
 Note 3

+2. To reappoint Tan Sri Abdul Hamid Egoh pursuant to section 129(6) of the Companies Act.
+1965 as
-5. To re-elect Mr. Wong Yuen Kuai, Lucien who shall retire in accordance with article 112 of the Company's articles of association and being eligible, has offered himself for re-election.
-Note 3

-6. To re-elect Tuan Haji Mohd Aris @ Nik Ariff Bin Nik Hassan who shall retire in accordance with article 112 of the Company's articles of association and being eligible, has offered himself for re-election.
-Note 3

-7. To approve the payment of directors' fees of RM365,000.00 for the financial year ended 31 December 2013.

-8. To reappoint Messrs KPMG as auditors of the Company to hold office until the conclusion of the next annual general meeting at a remuneration to be determined by the directors of the Company.
-Note 4
+- 5. To re-elect Mr. Au Yong Siew Fah who shall retire in accordance with article 112 of the Company's articles of association and being eligible, has offered himself for re-election.
+Note 3 - 6.
+To re-elect Datuk Amat Asri @ A.Asrie B.Ab Kadir @ A.Kadir who shall retire in accordance with article 118 of the Company's articles of association and being eligible, has offered himself for reelection.
+Note 4 - 7.
+To approve the payment of directors' fees of RM502,917.00 for the financial year ended 31 December 2014. - 8.
+To reappoint Messrs KPMG as auditors of the Company to hold office until the conclusion of the next annual general meeting at a remuneration to be determined by the directors of the Company.
+Note 6

-AS SPECIAL BUSINESS:
+SPECIAL BUSINESS

-To consider and if thought fit, to pass the following ordinary resolution:-
+To consider and if thought fit, to pass the following resolutions:-